The spin-one Motzkin chain is gapped for any area weight $t<1$: Low-imbalance approximations

-We will focus on the ${N^L_{p,q} \over N_{p,q}}$ term, and the argument for the other one will be analogous.
-The normalization factor $N^L_{p,q}$ contains contributions from walks that only reach zero height in the leftmost interval, but not in the rightmost one.
+We will focus on the ${\norm{H^{L}_{p,q}} / N_{p,q}}$ term, and the argument for the other one will be analogous.
+The normalization factor $\norm{H^{L}_{p,q}}$ contains contributions from walks that only reach zero height in the left interval, but not in the right one.
 The minimum height they reach within the right interval must be a positive integer, and we can classify the walks by this minimum height.

-\begin{definition} Let $H^{L,h}_{p,q}$ be the subcollection of walks that reach zero height in $L$, but only reach minimum height $h > 0$ in $R$.
-Also let $N^{L,h}_{p,q}$ be the contribution to normalization due to walks in $H^{L,h}_{p,q}$: